lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 C-style stdio versus C++ style iostreams
 ========================================

-LAMMPS chooses to use the "stdio" library of the standard C library for reading from and writing to files and console instead of C++ "iostreams".
-This is mainly motivated by the better performance, better control over formatting, and less effort to achieve specific formatting.
+LAMMPS uses the "stdio" library of the standard C library for reading from and writing to files and console instead of C++ "iostreams".
+This is mainly motivated by better performance, better control over formatting, and less effort to achieve specific formatting.

-Since mixing "stdio" and "iostreams" can lead to unexpected behavior using the latter is strongly discouraged.
+Since mixing "stdio" and "iostreams" can lead to unexpected behavior. use of the latter is strongly discouraged.
 Also output to the screen should not use the predefined ``stdout`` FILE pointer, but rather the ``screen`` and ``logfile`` FILE pointers managed by the LAMMPS class.
-Furthermore, output should only be done by MPI rank 0 (``comm->me == 0``) and output that is send to both ``screen`` and ``logfile`` should use the :cpp:func:`utils::logmesg() convenience function <LAMMPS_NS::utils::logmesg>`.
+Furthermore, output should generally only be done by MPI rank 0 (``comm->me == 0``).
+Output that is sent to both ``screen`` and ``logfile`` should use the :cpp:func:`utils::logmesg() convenience function <LAMMPS_NS::utils::logmesg>`.

-We also discourage the use for stringstreams as the bundled {fmt} library and the customized tokenizer classes can provide the same functionality in a cleaner way with better performance.
-This will also help to retain a consistent programming style despite the many different contributors.
+We also discourage the use of stringstreams because the bundled {fmt}
+library and the customized tokenizer classes can provide the same functionality in a cleaner way with better performance.
+This also helps maintain a consistent programming sytnax with code from many different contributors.

 Formatting with the {fmt} library
 ===================================

 The LAMMPS source code includes a copy of the `{fmt} library
 <https://fmt.dev>`_ which is preferred over formatting with the
 "printf()" family of functions.
 The primary reason is that it allows a typesafe default format for any type of supported data.
 This is particularly useful for formatting integers of a given size (32-bit or 64-bit) which may require different format strings depending on compile time settings or compilers/operating systems.
-Furthermore, {fmt} gives better performance, has more functionality, a familiar formatting syntax that has similarities to ``format()`` in Python, and provides a facility that can be used to integrate format strings and a variable number of arguments into custom functions in a much simpler way that the varargs mechanism of the C library.
-Finally, {fmt} has been included into the C++20 language standard, so changes to adopt it are future proof.
+Furthermore, {fmt} gives better performance, has more functionality, a familiar formatting syntax that has similarities to ``format()`` in Python, and provides a facility that can be used to integrate format strings and a variable number of arguments into custom functions in a much simpler way than the varargs mechanism of the C library.
+Finally, {fmt} has been included into the C++20 language standard, so changes to adopt it are future-proof.

-Formatted strings are frequently created by calling the ``fmt::format()`` function which will return a string as ``std::string`` class instance.
+Formatted strings are frequently created by calling the ``fmt::format()`` function which will return a string as a ``std::string`` class instance.
 In contrast to the ``%`` placeholder in ``printf()``, the {fmt} library uses ``{}`` to embed format descriptors.
 In the simplest case, no additional characters are needed as {fmt} will choose the default format based on the data type of the argument.
-Alternatively The ``fmt::print()`` function may be used instead of ``printf()`` or ``fprintf()``.
-In addition, several LAMMPS output functions, that originally accepted a single string as arguments have been overloaded to accept a format string with optional arguments as well (e.g.
-``Error::all()``, ``Error::one()``, ``utils::logmesg()``).
+Alternatively the ``fmt::print()`` function may be used instead of ``printf()`` or ``fprintf()``.
+In addition, several LAMMPS output functions, that originally accepted a single string as arguments have been overloaded to accept a format string with optional arguments as well (e.g., ``Error::all()``, ``Error::one()``, ``utils::logmesg()``).

 Summary of the {fmt} format syntax
 ==================================